Better time management, finding balance, great apps and more

-It's a new year and you're determined to shine in 2018.
+It's a new year and you're determined to shine.
 The start of a new semester is the perfect time for post-secondary students to refocus, hone study habits and work routines and knuckle down for the long haul.

 Lisa Cole, a learning strategist with NAIT's learning services office, offers several tips to get you started on the right academic foot and set you up for success.

 1. Get organized

 Whether you're 18 or 48, good organization will keep you on top of your projects so you don't miss key deadlines.
 A good place to start is by plugging all your projects, assignments and tests into a monthly calendar.
 Once you have that, Cole advises to create weekly schedules with time slotted for classes, work, studying and downtime.

 Although she makes students write out their schedules on paper at first, Cole advises embracing technology to stay on top of the mountain of assignments and projects.
 Apps like myHomework let you enter class schedules, exams and assignments.